-Nirvana’s Krist Novoselic On In Utero: “Kurt had this charisma, this intensity that was compelling to people.”
+Nirvana’s Krist Novoselic: “Kurt had this charisma, this intensity that was compelling to people.”

-Nirvana bassist Krist Novoselic on the 30th anniversary of In Utero, AI, and whether we might see an ABBA-style ‘Nirvanatar’ live show.
+Nirvana bassist Krist Novoselic remembers Kurt Cobain and speculates whether we might see an ABBA-style ‘Nirvanatar’ live show.

 Nirvana 1993